-While OMR2 above is practically efficient practically for many parameters of interest (cf. Section 10), its asymptotic digest size is still O(N).
+While OMRp1 above is practically efficient for many parameters of interest (cf. Section 10), its asymptotic digest size is still O(N).
 An alternative approach achieves compactness, i.e., a digest size that grows only mildly with N when \bar{k} is fixed and $\epsilon{\rm p}$ is small (cf. Definition 4.1).
-This can be achieved by combining the PVW+BFV techniques of this section with the Randomized Digest Compression approach described in Section 7.2.
-The resulting compact OMR algorithm, OMR3, is given in Algorithm 8.
+This can be achieved by using the Randomized Digest Compression approach of Section 7.2.
+The resulting practical and compact OMR algorithm, OMRp2, is given in Algorithm 8.

 Theorem 7.2.
-The scheme OMR3 in OMR3 in Algorithm 8 is a OMR scheme for $N < D \cdot t/2$, assuming security of LWE encryption (Section 5.3) and security of BFV leveled HE (Section 5.3.1), when instantiated with PRF f and an SRLC scheme SRLC.
-Moreover when instantiated with SRLC1, OMR3 is also compact.
+The scheme OMRp2 in OMRp2 in Algorithm 8 is a OMR scheme for $N < D \cdot t/2$, assuming security of LWE encryption (Section 5.3) and security of BFV leveled HE (Section 5.3.1), when instantiated with PRF f and an SRLC scheme SRLC.
+Moreover when instantiated with SRLC1, OMRp2 is also compact.

 Proof sketch.
-Completeness: Note that the false positive samples has negligible effect as in Theorem 6.3.
+Completeness: Note that the false positive samples has negligible effect as in Theorem 6.2.
 Therefore, we assumes there are no false positives in our proof for simplicity.